GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Running tests from a temporary directory

-Most of the time you can run tests using the `pytest` command as described in previous the previous sections.
-However, the `plan_summary` fixture allows copying the root modules and running the test from a temporary directory.
+    Most of the time you can run tests using the `pytest` command as described in previous.
+However, the `plan_summary` fixture allows copying the root module and running the test from a temporary directory.

 To enable this option, just define the environment variable `TFTEST_COPY` and any tests using the `plan_summary` fixture will automatically run from a temporary directory.